Drug proves effective against virus as economic damage rises

 “They didn’t give us any notice,” he said through an interpreter.
 “They didn’t tell us about it.
 Just suddenly the night shift ended and that was it.
 There was no more work.”

-Trump laid out plans for returning to pre-virus normalcy despite doctors’ warnings that the country will need to embrace extended social distancing and mask-wearing.
+Trump who in recent weeks had predicted the total U.S. virus death toll would come in at around the 60,000 milestone passed Wednesday, laid out plans for returning to pre-virus normalcy despite doctors’ warnings that the country will need to embrace extended social distancing and mask-wearing.

 Confirmed infections globally reached about 3.2 million, including 1 million in the U.S., according to a tally by Johns Hopkins University.
 The true numbers of deaths and infections are believed to be much higher because of limited testing, differences in counting the dead and concealment by some governments.